Edfu: Apollonopolis Magna

 The entrance into the larger temple of Apollinopolis is a gateway (πυλών) 50 feet high, flanked by two converging wings (πτερά) in the form of truncated pyramids, rising to 107 ft.
 The wings contain ten stories, are pierced by round loop-holes for the admission of light, and probably served as chambers or dormitories for the priests and servitors of the temple.
 From the jambs of the door project two blocks of stone, which were intended, as Ddnon supposes, to support the heads of two colossal figures.
 This propylaeon leads into a large square, surrounded by a colonnade roofed with squared granite, and on the opposite side is a pronaos or portico, 53 ft in height, and having a triple row of columns, six in each row, with variously and gracefully foliaged capitals.
 The temple is 145 ft wide, and 424 ft long from the entrance to the opposite end.
 Every part of the walls is covered with hieroglyphics, and the main court ascends gradually to the pronaos by broad steps.
 The whole area of the building was surrounded by a wall 20 ft high, of great thickness.
 Like so many of the Egyptian temples, that of Apollinopolis was capable of being employed as a fortress.
 It stood about a third of a mile from the river.
 The sculptures, although carefully and indeed beautifully executed, are of the Ptolemaic era, the earliest portion of the temple having been erected by Ptolemy VI Philometor in 181 BC.

 Apollonopolis Magna became a Christian bishopric, a suffragan of the metropolitan see of Ptolemais, the capital of the Roman province of Thebais Secunda.
 Papyrus documents record the names of perhaps five of its bishops.
 No longer a residential bishopric, Apollonopolis Magna is today listed by the Catholic Church as a titular see.

+19th-century

+In 1848, the population was approximately 2,000 inhabitants.
+At that time the homes of the people were clustered around and, in some cases, atop, the ancient ruins and temples.
+The main business of the town was making earthenware vessels of the type found in ancient Egyptian tombs.

+In 1860, the French archaeologist Auguste Mariette had the sand, rubbish and mud-brick houses cleared from the precinct of the Temple of Horus.
+This revealed the temple to be largely intact.

+Among the tourists who visited the town was the Prince of Wales who arrived in 1862 and in whose entourage was the photographer Francis Bedford.
+Other 19th-century visitors include the artists David Roberts and Frederic Norden.

+Geography

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).